shireenrao/mp3cleaner/README.md

-mp3cleaner - tool to rename filenames and cleanup id3 tags on mp3 file
+mp3cleaner - A tool to rename filenames and cleanup id3 tags on mp3 file

     Usage: